DISSERTATION APPLICATION INSTRUCTIONS Deadlines

 Verification of Doctoral Degree Status (VS) Form

-The applicant's adviser or another official must sign the National Academies of Science, Engineering, and Medicine's Verification of Doctoral Degree Status Form confirming that the applicant has completed all requirements for the degree by January 9, 2018.
-The form must be uploaded to the fellowship application as a .pdf document before the deadline of 5:00 PM Eastern Time on January 9, 2018.
+The applicant's adviser or another official must sign the National Academies of Science, Engineering, and Medicine's Verification of Doctoral Degree Status Form confirming that the applicant has completed all requirements for the degree by January 8, 2019.
+The form must be uploaded to the fellowship application as a .pdf document before the deadline of 5:00 PM EST on January 8, 2019.

 - All application materials become the property of the National Academies of Sciences, Engineering, and Medicine and will not be returned.
 Applicants should retain copies of all submitted application materials for their personal records.